-

 Applying to medical or dental school?
 Consider the "committee letter" option at Vanderbilt University.

-Historically, many medical and dental programs across the country encourage a "committee letter" of evaluation as one of the options for your required letters of recommendation submission.
+Historically, some medical and dental programs across the country encourage a "committee letter" of evaluation as one of the options for your required letters of recommendation submission.
+While submitting a committee letter is not mandatory for your professional medical or dental school application, it may be encouraged by some admissions guidelines.

-To learn more, full advice and resources to prepare for a committee letter opportunity as a Vanderbilt pre-medical/pre-dental student, please:
+To learn more, full advice and resources to prepare for a "committee letter" opportunity as a Vanderbilt pre-medical/pre-dental student, please:

 - Join/visit our *HPAO Brightspace community.